mindvessel/django-project-template/README.md

   to use a different WSGI server.
 - pip-tools – Included in the dev dependencies for managing production requirements.

 Dependencies are listed in a `requirements.in` file.
-Use `pip-compile` to generate a locked `requirements.txt` for repeatable installs.
+See the section "Dependency Management" for how to manage dependencies for your project.

 ### Local Development Enhancements